 The council shall hold at least one regular meeting each month.
 Meetings shall be held on a schedule or dates established by the council, and as many regular or special meetings may be scheduled and held as the council deems necessary to transact the business of the city.
-The council shall fix the dates and times of the regular meetings and special meetings shall be held on the call of the mayor or the city manager.
+The council shall fix the dates and times of the regular meetings, and special meetings shall be held on the call of the mayor or the city manager.
+If practicable no less than twelve (12) hours' notice of special meetings shall be given to each member of the council.
 Meetings shall be open to the public and public notice shall be given in accordance with state law; provided that executive sessions closed to the public shall be permitted in accordance with the state law.
 The mayor or city manager shall approve meeting agendas and a councilmember may require any item related to city business to be placed on an agenda for which notice may be given.